 For example, I might use CBT or Mindfulness for clients experiencing panic attacks or social anxiety.
 Whereas, the person who is depressed or struggling with relationships might benefit from a more relational or philosophical approach.
-When working short-term (typically 6-8 sessions), I use solution focussed brief therapy to quickly identify and build upon resources that the client is already using and help them to further develop their skills base.
+When working short-term (typically 6-8 sessions), I use solution focussed brief therapy to quickly identify and build upon resources that the client already has, helping them to further develop their skills base.

 People come to counselling and psychotherapy for all sorts of reasons.
-A significant life event such as bereavement, relationship breakdown, redundancy or panic attack can feel overwhelming.
-There can also be an underlying sense of unhappiness, malaise or a feeling that life could be better or different.
+A significant life event such as bereavement, relationship breakdown, redundancy or panic attacks can feel overwhelming.
+There may also be an underlying sense of unhappiness, malaise or a feeling that life could be better or different.
 Clients may present with a single issue or symptom, or a range of issues that they wish to address.

 My aim is help client's explore their way of being and to clarify those aspects of life that cause distress, confusion, dissatisfaction or anger.
 Such feelings often lead to a sense of being stuck, unfulfilled and frustrated with life.